ahmetcoko/PharmBox/README.md

 # Future Enhancements

+# DONE
 Redesigning the User Interface: We plan to overhaul the general design of PharmBox to provide a more intuitive and user-friendly experience.
 The new design will focus on ease of navigation and accessibility, ensuring that all users can efficiently manage their health information.

+# DONE
 Individual Drug Windows: To enhance information accessibility and organization, we will implement dedicated windows for each medication.
 This feature will allow users to view detailed information, reviews, and posts specific to a drug in a single, centralized location, making it easier to access and digest important data.